ID-LoRA/ID-LoRA-LTX2.3-ComfyUI/README.md

 python ComfyUI/main.py
 ```

 Then open http://127.0.0.1:8188 in your browser.
-The five nodes will appear under the **ID-LoRA** category in the node menu.
+The nodes will appear under the **ID-LoRA** category in the node menu.

 ### Example workflow templates